Optimal Spatial Anomaly Detection: Consistency theory

-where we restrict the minimisation within the smooth regional class $\mathcal{R}$ from Definition \ref{defi:smooth}.
-To measure the fitness of estimated anomalies compared to the true regions, we can use the symmetric regional difference, which measures the number of points that have been missed or falsely included in the detection:
+where we restrict the minimization within the smooth regional class $\mathcal{R}$ from Definition \ref{defi:smooth}.
+To measure the fitness of estimated anomaly regions compared to the true ones, we can use the symmetric regional difference, which measures the number of points that have been missed or falsely included in the detection:

-This distance is equivalent to the Hausdorff-type localisation error $|s-s'|+|e-e'|$ in the timeline scenario, where $(s,e)$ and $(s', e')$ are pairs of starting and ending points of different intervals.
+This distance is equivalent to the Hausdorff localization error $|s-s'|+|e-e'|$ in the timeline scenario, where $(s,e)$ and $(s', e')$ are pairs of starting and ending points of different intervals.